 The production is in equal parts mesmerizing and perplexing, intriguing and frustrating.

 Assayas is among France's most respected filmmakers, but just what he was attempting to do with this film is something of a mystery.

-Kristen Stewart delivers a fine performance that grabs our attention and Olivier Assayas does a very nice job to creep us out in some moments; it is just too bad, though, that he gets lost with a stupid script that has no focus, no direction and not that much interesting to say.
+Kristen Stewart delivers a great performance that grabs our attention, and Olivier Assayas does a very nice job creeping us out in some moments; but it is just too bad, though, that he gets lost with a stupid script that has no focus, no direction and not much that interesting to say.